 There are so many ways to customize filled cupcakes.
 You can make different frostings, even mix both chocolate and vanilla for a marble filling effect.
 And the magic shell can be other flavors.
 Here I have other magic shell recipes, including peanut butter magic shell and vanilla magic shell.

-How to Store Filled Cupcakes
+How to Store Chocolate Dipped Cupcakes

 Cupcakes that are filled and coated last at least one day at room temperature.
 After that I would refrigerate them.
 They don't dry out; mine lasted 4 days refrigerated before the cake began to dry.